skylafalls/beginners-guide-to-fg/src/rigors/scale-of-totality.md

 This isn’t some generalization strong enough to be _effectively_ all objects to our sub-Omnipotent minds, but rather an actual notion of genuine complete Totality.
 We can notate this notion of genuine absolute Totality as **A<sub>0</sub>** (taking the A from “the Absolute”).

+Now let's move on to something called "Transmaximalism".